wangsai/chains-markdown/README.md

 * `files`: This plugin supports use of the [files API](http://gruntjs.com/configuring-tasks#files) introduced in Grunt 0.4.0.
 Files may be specified using any one of the [Compact Format](http://gruntjs.com/configuring-tasks#compact-format), [Files Objects Format](http://gruntjs.com/configuring-tasks#files-object-format), or [Files Array Format](http://gruntjs.com/configuring-tasks#files-array-format) (as in the above example).

+* Note: * If you specify multiple files to one dest file, chains-markdown will concat all files and output to the dest file.

 ## Options

 Options passed directly to the markdown parser.